gomezfy/Sheriffbot-/replit.md

 ### Production Deployment
 The project is configured for VM deployment (always-on) since it's a stateful Discord bot that needs to maintain persistent connections.

-## Web Dashboard (Archived)
+## Web Dashboard (LIVE)
-The web dashboard has been archived to `website.zip`.
-To restore it, see `WEBSITE_README.md`.

-**Previous features (when active):**
+The web dashboard is running on port 5000 and includes:

+**Active Features:**
+- Homepage with bot information and "Add to Discord" button
+- **Shop** - Purchase backpack upgrades with Stripe checkout
+  - Small Backpack (200kg) - $2.99
+  - Medium Backpack (300kg) - $4.99
+  - Large Backpack (400kg) - $6.99
+  - Ultimate Backpack (500kg) - $9.99
-- Homepage, Shop, Dashboard with Discord OAuth
+- Dashboard with Discord OAuth (login required)
-- Stripe payment integration for in-game currency
 - User statistics and leaderboards
+- Redemption code generation on purchase
+- E-commerce tracking in `data/redemption-codes.json`

 ## Data Storage
 All data is stored in JSON files in the `src/data/` directory: